This 7 min. read saves you up to 41 hours

 • Focusing attention on what others want and how they feel.

 If you stop in the moment of reaction and recall these four choices, it will help you better analyze what’s happening and identify how others may be feeling.
 People don’t always acknowledge their own needs and may criticize or pressure others in order to get their needs met.
 While you can’t take responsibility for how others feel, you can take responsibility for your own intentions and actions.
-Express your feelings and needs along.
-Making a specific request sounds more reasonable than demands.
+Express your feelings and needs along with a specific request.
+Requests sound more reasonable than demands.
 Ask for feedback to be sure the other person correctly heard your intention, thank them for their agreement, or offer empathy if they can’t agree.
 Listen beyond what they say to what they need and feel.

 When we first begin asking others to reflect back what they hear us say, it may feel awkward and strange because such requests are rarely made.